Women's Leadership Development Program

 - Have been an active ARVO member for at least five (5) past consecutive years who will maintain active membership throughout the program

 - Have served in ARVO volunteer/leadership roles, such as committee, or editorial board service

 - Want to help develop future ARVO leaders with the goal of gender parity in ARVO leadership

-The Women's Leadership Development Program is underwritten in part by the ARVO Foundation through the Ramesh and Brenda Tripathi Vision Research Fund and funds raised at the annual Women in Eye and Vision Research (WEAVR) Luncheon.
+The 2020-2021 Women's Leadership Development Program is sponsored by Aerie Pharmaceuticals through the ARVO Foundation with additional support from the Ramesh and Brenda Tripathi Vision Research Fund and funds raised at the annual Women in Eye and Vision Research (WEAVR) Luncheon.

 Stela Vujosevic, MD, PhD, FEBO, Year 1 Participant

 "This program was a great opportunity to meet leaders in ARVO, and to increase my network of colleagues and friends in the ARVO community.
 You will learn to take risks, celebrate overcoming certain mindsets, and how to approach doubt.
 You can enhance your short and long term goals using advice from your mentor and the other participants in the program.
 There is such value in having an open space to share and learn from a range of women’s different experiences."